gamalmagdy/BahrainPolytechnic-AI-Hackfest/README.md

 * Azure Subcription

-* By now most of you will have an Azure Subscription, if not please contact us
+* By now most of you will have an Azure Subscription, if not please contact us on  the slack workspace: https://bahrainaihackfest.slack.com